In order to achieve the above, the committee has recognized the importance

 Article of the Month

-The Committee's article has been chosen by Dr Marek Banaszewski, FESC, from the Institute of Cardiology, Warsaw, Poland
+The Committee's article has been chosen by Dr Josep Masip, FESC, Associate Professor of Cardiology from the University of Barcelona

 |Prof. A Mebazaa, FESC|